-The Mink is a member of the weasel family.
+Mink is a member of the weasel family.
 The species found in Ireland is the American Mink, which is bigger than the European Mink.
 Mink are usually escapees from the mink farms that were established here in the 1950s and 1960s.
-In general, mink are 45-60 centimetres in length, including a bushy 12-18cm tail, and weigh between 700 grams and 1.4kg.
-The escaped mink readily adapted to their new environment and spread rapidly, establishing themselves at the top of the food chain.
+In general, they are 45-60 centimeters in length, including a bushy 12-18cm tail, and weigh between 700 grams and 1.4kg.
+The escaped animals readily adapted to their new environment and spread rapidly, establishing themselves at the top of the food chain.
 Their typical habitat includes streams, rivers, ponds, marshes, swamps, or lakes.

 Mink are not protected in Ireland.
-They have a negative effect on fish stocks and waterfowl, and are regarded as a pest.
-Although they are not hunted commercially in Ireland, mink may be humanely trapped and terminated for control reasons.
+They have a negative effect on fish stocks and waterfowl and are regarded as a pest.
+Although they are not hunted commercially in Ireland, they may be humanely trapped and terminated for control reasons.

 As with foxes and feral cats, mink are very aggressive when cornered, so any necessary control should only be carried out by a professional wildlife control specialist.

 Useful information can be found on Mink here